luposdate3000/luposdate3000/documentation/README-performant-kotlin.md

   Dont do this in performance-critical sections.
   The performant-kotlin way to to this is a function with a "when(xyz)" where each case contains the code you otherwise would have put into different function pointers.
 * coroutines<br/>
-  If you have blocking code for example when you need a Lock, than recursively put the "suspend" keyword in front of every required function - the whole way up until "main" if necessary.
+  If you have blocking code for example when you need a Lock, then recursively put the "suspend" keyword in front of every required function - the whole way up until "main" if necessary.
   Do the same for every function, which calles any of the functions you modify.
   Do NOT use "runBlocking" - because it does just that: blocking.
   Use "runBlocking" only if you are really forced to do so by an external library.